tohagan-tmr/cleanpass/README.md

 - Rebuild and replace your git repo [with a search/replace on ALL versions of all files](https://stackoverflow.com/questions/46950829/how-to-replace-a-string-in-whole-git-history) - takes time and effort and it may be too late if the GIT repository has been publicly or internally exposed.
 - **Change the credentials** and then choose one of the following options to prevent this in the future ...

-### 1. Move all credentials into environment variables or a secret vault service and revise your code and configuration documentation to use these.
+### 1. Move all credentials into environment variables or a secret vault service (with API access) and revise your code and configuration documentation to use these.
   - Typically the best option.
-  - Vault service may also provide key versioning and key rotation reminders.
+  - A cloud vault service may also provide key versioning and key rotation reminders.

 ### 2. Use `.gitignore` to exclude files containing credentials.
   - If possible, it's safest to gather these files into a single file or folder or naming pattern so you can exclude them with a single `.gitignore` rule.
-  - Preserve these files in a password manager or secret vault.
+  - Preserve these files in a password manager and/or secret vault.
-  - You now need to be able to reconstruct the credential files **per developer** which you'll need to document.
+  - You now need to be able to reconstruct the credential files **per developer** which you'll need to carefully document.
-  - You're no longer tracking changes to these files, in particular their deployment version.
+  - You're no longer tracking changes to these files, in particular their deployment version which may be a risk.

 ### 3. Encrypt your credential files using a tool like [git-crypt](https://github.com/AGWA/git-crypt).
   - These files will now be binary in GIT so you can't diff them.
-  - You may consider this a good option when the file is mostly credentials.
+  - You may consider this a good option when the files are mostly credentials and rarely change.
-  - This is not intended as an endorsement of this software.
+  - This is not intended as an endorsement of `git-crypt`.
 It's up to you to assess its risk.

-### 4. Replace secrets embedded in source with an alternative unique string in GIT repo
+### 4. Replace secrets embedded in source code with an alternative unique string in GIT repo
   - Use a GIT clean/smudge filter _as described below_.
   - You can now diff and track changes to other parts of this file.
   - You may consider this a good option if you're forced to embed credentials in source code.

 ## How to use the cleanpass scripts to remove passwords from source code.

 This describes how to use `cleanpass-config.sh` and `cleanpass.sh` bash scripts to remove passwords from the source code in GIT by replacing them with an alternative unique string.
 The same technique can be used to search & replace other configuration strings(e.g. to set a local developer path or local database name).

 You can add clean/smudge rules to a local `.git/config` file, but for passwords it's probably safer to configure these rules as a global GIT config saved to `~/.gitconfg` which is what the `cleanpass-config.sh` script does.